 Pros

-- It doesn’t retain moisture to help make pizza crispy, crusty, and less sweet.
+- It allows steam esacpe to make pizza crispy, crusty, and less sweet.

 - The holes allow more heat to flow through, making your pizza well-cooked.